jonnyleealas/401-Reads/journal/props-state.md

 # Parent and Child Components
 - Parent pass down to children
 - Children have siblings
+- state is an object that is scoped to the top level of whatever function its in.

 # Children Components
 - App component can have state